The Guernsey Literary and Potato Peel Pie Society – Mary Ann Shaffer and Annie Barrows (2008)

 A very light read.
 The experiences of the Guernsey Islanders during the occupation are much glossed over, too much so to satisfy my interests.
 Even the horrors of war are not given much gravitas.
 Of course, there is a sweet little romance, as there always is in these books.
 There is no recipe for potato peel pie, though, which seems almost criminal.
 I was entertained by this book, but I would not expect it to have a profound effect on me.
 It’s a good vacation read.

 This book is an epistolary novel, written in letters.
 I usually find this form, as well as the similar diary fiction, a bit tiresome to read, unless it is done very well, as it seems to put some distance between the reader and the characters and events of the novel.
 The author died the same year the book was published; since her health deteriorated so rapidly during the rewriting phase, her niece, a children’s author, finished the book and was listed as co-author.

-Tags: Annie Barrows, Book clubs (discussion groups), Channel Islands, England, Friendship, German occupation of the Channel Islands (1940-1945), Great Britain miscellaneous island dependencies, Guernsey (Channel Islands), Guernsey Literary and Potato Peel Pie Society, Mary Ann Shaffer, Women authors
+Tags: Annie Barrows, Book clubs (discussion groups), Books about books, Channel Islands, England, Epistolary fiction, Friendship, German occupation of the Channel Islands (1940-1945), Great Britain miscellaneous island dependencies, Guernsey (Channel Islands), Guernsey Literary and Potato Peel Pie Society, Historical fiction, Mary Ann Shaffer, War stories, Women authors, Writers

 About the Author